Lobesitdoll/mdncomp/wiki/Using.md

     mdncomp "/audio|process|worklet/"

-An error message is displayed in the RegExp is invalid.
+An error message is displayed if the RegExp is invalid.

 Tip: If you're not familiar with regular expressions (or RegExp) there are many great resources online that will introduce and can teach you how to use this powerful